neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 Custom numerical operations for use in Value Enchantment blocks can be added by registering a subclass of `EnchantmentValueEffect` through `BuiltInRegistries.ENCHANTMENT_VALUE_EFFECT_TYPE`.

-The `EnchantmentValueEffect#process` method is can be used to adjust values based on the provided numerical operations, like so:
+The `EnchantmentValueEffect#process` method can be used to adjust values based on the provided numerical operations, like so:
 ```java
 // `valueEffect` is an EnchantmentValueEffect instance.
 // `enchantLevel` is an integer representing the level of the enchantment